 Oh, definitely!
-The plan is to go to an art school in California, provided that I successfully pass this exam.
-Another option is to study art in Santiago, which would be okay for me as well.
+The plan is to go to an art school in California, provided that I have successfully passed this exam.
+Another option is to study art in Santiago, that would be okay for me as well.

-- Part 1 lasts for about 2 minutes for each candidate. - There is a test-taker and examiner interaction; there is no interaction between test-takers. - You get questions about familiar, everyday topics. - There are usually two to four questions, and your answers should be fairly short (two or three shorter sentences).
+- Part 1 lasts for about 2 minutes for each candidate - Test-taker and examiner interaction, no interaction between test-takers - Questions about familiar everyday topics - Two to four questions, answers should be kept short (around two sentences)